yifu0529/github.io/Pages/publications.md

 **2023**

-- Y. Ding, S.Wang and B. Hobbs, "Distributionally robust chance constrained game for coordinating renewable microgrids in energy and reserve markets," The 14th ACM International Conference on Future Energy Systems (First-round review passed and revising).
+- Y. Ding, S. Wang and B. Hobbs, "Distributionally robust chance constrained game for coordinating renewable microgrids in energy and reserve markets," The 14th ACM International Conference on Future Energy Systems (First-round review passed and revising).

 **2022**